bbli/CS156/Improving-the-Union-Bound.md

 > Because we are free to pull that point out.

 * **Calculating the growth function**: Given a "optimal" n points of your "choosing", vary the hypotheses to create as many "colorings" as possible.
+	* In the 1-D case, it is sufficent to just vary either the hypotheses or the points.

 ![growth](growth-function.PNG)
 $$2^{N}\rightarrow m_{H}(N)$$